oracle/node-oracledb/doc/api.md

   explicitly set to `oracledb.STRING`, `oracledb.NUMBER`,
   `oracledb.DATE`, `oracledb.BLOB`, `oracledb.CLOB` or
   `oracledb.BUFFER`, matching the data type of the Node.js value or variable.
-The output data type will always be the same as the the input data type.
+The output data type will always be the same as the input data type.

   For `oracledb.BIND_OUT` parameters the `type` attribute will be the